hasura/learn-graphql/tutorials/frontend/rescript-react-apollo/tutorial-site/content/realtime-feed/2-sync-todo.md

 ```

-Logic inside this `useEffect` increment `newTodosCount` state whenever there is a change in latestTodo, which happen new task arrives.
+Logic inside this `useEffect` increment `newTodosCount` state whenever there is a change in latestTodo, which happen when new task arrives.

 Now try adding a new todo to the public feed and you will see the notification appearing saying that a new task has arrived.